 - 2020 SPFR

 For more information on creating custom firm notes see the administration guide: Reporting - Notes.
-A different set of notes can be selected by choosing from the dropdown menu as shown below.
+A different set of notes can be selected by choosing from the Reporting Suite dropdown menu.

 The Automatically Select Accounting Policies tick box is checked by default.
 This uses a set of assigned rules to check which policies to display.
 To manually override these rules, uncheck the tick box as shown below:

 After unticking the checkbox a list of available policies will be displayed.
-The list of disclosures will always be expanded.
-The policies and disclosures available will change depending on the selection from the Reporting Suite dropdown box.
+The list of relevant disclosures will always be expanded.
+The policies and disclosures available will change depending on the selection from the Reporting Suite dropdown menu.
 You can change the display status to one of the following:

 - Yes - note will always be displayed